Pylons/pyramid/docs/narr/templates.rst

 Using ZPT Macros in :app:`Pyramid`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a :term:`renderer` is used to render a template,
+When a :term:`renderer` is used to render a template, :app:`Pyramid`
-:app:`Pyramid` makes at least two top-level names available to the
+makes at least two top-level names available to the template by default:
-template by default: ``context`` and ``request``.
-One of the common
+``context`` and ``request``.
+One of the common needs in ZPT-based
-needs in ZPT-based templates is to use one template's "macros" from within
+templates is to use one template's "macros" from within a different
-a different template.
-In Zope, this is typically handled by
+template.
+In Zope, this is typically handled by retrieving the template
-retrieving the template from the ``context``.
-But having a hold of
-the context in :app:`Pyramid` is not helpful: templates cannot
+from the ``context``.
+But the context in :app:`Pyramid` is typically a
-usually be retrieved from models.
-To use macros in :app:`Pyramid`,
+model object, and templates cannot usually be retrieved from models.
+To
-you need to make the macro template itself available to the rendered
+use macros in :app:`Pyramid`, you need to make the macro template itself
-template by passing the template in which the macro is defined (or even
+available to the rendered template by passing the macro template, or
-the macro itself) *into* the rendered template.
-To make a macro
+even the macro itself, *into* the rendered template.
+To do this you can
-available to the rendered template, you can retrieve a different
-template using the :func:`pyramid.renderers.get_renderer` API,
+use the :func:`pyramid.renderers.get_renderer` API to retrieve the macro
-and pass it in to the template being rendered.
-For example, using a
+template, and pass it into the template being rendered via the dictionary
-:term:`view configuration` via a :class:`pyramid.view.view_config`
+returned by the view.
+For example, using a :term:`view configuration` via a
-decorator that uses a :term:`renderer`:
+:class:`pyramid.view.view_config` decorator that uses a
+:term:`renderer`:

 .. code-block:: python
    :linenos: